 A quick argument about hashing versus encrypting; the only reason you should ever need to encrypt and not hash is when you want to see the plain text password and you should never want to see this, at least not in a typical website scenario.
 If you do, you’re probably doing something else wrong!

 A little bit further down this page is a partial screen grab of the website AlotPorn.
-It’s been very carefully cropped and you won’t see anything you won’t see at the beach, but some people are concerned about it being “NSFW”.
-As such, I’m providing an option to change the picture to one of fluffy bunnies by clicking here.
-(The fluffy bunnies are not wearing any clothes.)
+It’s been very carefully cropped and you won’t see anything you won’t see at the beach, don't scroll beyond here if that might still cause offence.

 Always reset, never remind